ksindi/awesome-vendors/README.md

 # Awesome Vendors

 List of recommended SaaS vendors.
 Confidence represents the likelihood I would stick with the vendor long term.
+If you strongly disagree with a choice, feel free to create an issue explaining why you prefer the other vendor.

 | Type of service                | Vendor                 | Confidence |
 |--------------------------------|------------------------|------------|